airdest/NB-Fixs/README.md

 2.Use these fixs may let you get banned for 30 days or forever, depends on luck.

 3.If any fix or script broken with version update ,please open an issue, thanks!

+4.more fixs is located at discord's FIXS & RESOURCES RELEASE category.

 you can use script under vb_merge folder to merge FrameAnalysisDump Files , and then import it into Blender by DarkStarSward's 3dmigoto blender plugin.